 Assessment for this module includes an ethics essay in 4th and 5th year, a clinical ethics essay in 5th year, a 4th year joint group assignment on clinical decision making and a 'Thought Provoking Episode Report' (TPER) in the students 4th and 6th year.

 Tairāwhiti Interprofessional Education Programme (TIPE)

-Health Workforce NZ is funding this collaborative project with several training partners - the University of Otago (UoO) and Eastern Institute of Technology (EIT) in Tairāwhiti.
-This very successful programme brings undergraduate students from eight different health disciplines together to learn and gain clinical experience working with Māori communities and other health providers in rural New Zealand.
-The IPE programme has now completed the pilot and Health Workforce NZ has announced continued support until 2018
+Health Workforce NZ funds this collaborative project with the University of Otago (UoO) and Eastern Institute of Technology (EIT) in Tairāwhiti.
+This very successful programme brings together undergraduate students from eight different health disciplines to learn and gain clinical experience working with Māori communities and other health providers in rural New Zealand.

-All University of Otago medical students immerse in a small town or area (in small groups across South Island and lower North Island) during one week to learn as much as they can about that community and how wider health and social needs are being met within each of these smaller towns and areas .
-These are not solely health care based visits and specifically include social and community agencies as the determinants of health are largely influenced by factors outside the remit of health care.
-Each of the Three Otago Medical Schools (Dunedin, Christchurch and Wellington) place about 95 students, usually in the third week of August each year.
-Community Contact Week involved 3rd year pre-clinical medical students
+As part of their studies all University of Otago medical students immerse in a small town or area (in small groups across South Island and lower North Island) for several days to learn as much as they can about that community and how wider health and social needs are being met within each of these smaller towns and areas .
+An emphasis of the week is on understanding how the community perceives its own health needs and how the special features of the community influence the way in which health care services are provided.
+These are NOT intended to be solely health care based visits.
+Each of the three Otago Medical Schools (Dunedin, Christchurch and Wellington) place about 100 students each.

 What do the students get from these placements?

 "All of my experiences in the community were extremely positive, and I felt everyone made us feel very welcome.
 I think experiences such as these are all too rare in our course, and this program was by far the most enjoyable part of the third year course thus far."